Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 - The stress hormones (cortisol, adrenaline) of an animal that lived in pain for its entire shortened life

-The right response to this evidence is not to skip the animal.
+The right response is not to skip the animal.
 It is to source the animal correctly.
 The rules are short:

 - Beef: 100 percent grass-fed, grass-finished.
-The phrase "grass-fed, grain-finished" is industry sleight of hand; the last 90 to 120 days of grain reverse the fat-profile advantage.
+"Grass-fed, grain-finished" is industry sleight of hand; the last 90 to 120 days of grain reverse the fat-profile advantage.
 Brands worth the markup: Force of Nature, US Wellness Meats, White Oak Pastures, your local regenerative-grazing rancher.

 - Fish: Wild-caught, small-bodied (sardine, anchovy, mackerel, herring, wild Alaskan salmon).
-Small body equals short food-chain position equals low bioaccumulation of mercury, PCBs, and microplastics.
+Small body means short food-chain position means low bioaccumulation of mercury, PCBs, and microplastics.
 The big-bodied predators (tuna, swordfish, marlin, large grouper) sit at the top of the chain and concentrate the entire chain's contaminant load.

-- Eggs: Pasture-raised (note: not "free range", which is a regulatory loophole) from a small farm if accessible, or from one of the brands that publish the actual stocking density.
+- Eggs: Pasture-raised (note: not "free range", which is a regulatory loophole) from a small farm if accessible, or from a brand that publishes its actual stocking density.
 Vital Farms is the supermarket workhorse.

-- Dairy: Raw, A2-protein, from grass-fed cows if your jurisdiction allows it.
+- Dairy: Raw, A2-protein, from grass-fed cows where the jurisdiction allows it.
 The pasteurised, homogenised, A1-skewed industrial product is a different food.

 - Organs: Liver weekly.
 Marrow when available.
 The single most nutrient-dense food on the planet by an order of magnitude, and the cheapest pound-for-pound.
 Most cultures ate it first and gave the muscle meat to the dogs.